Evicting Tenants in Scotland

 Do I need a lawyer to evict a tenant?

-We have acted for many clients who have dealt with not only these legal notices, but have also started the court eviction process, and realised very quickly that they have got it wrong.
-The cost implications of getting it wrong can be huge.
-The legislation in this matter is a minefield.
-Therefore, in every case, we always recommend our clients instruct us to make sure that their legal notices and any court action they have to take is legally spot on, and that they will manage to get their tenant evicted.
+The cost implications of getting the eviction process wrong can be significant.
+Therefore, in every case, we recommend our clients instruct us to make sure that their legal notices and any Tribunal action they have to take is legally spot on, and that they will manage to get their tenant evicted.

 How much will eviction cost me as landlord?